What is a Certified Recovery Support Specialist?

 - Facilitate peer support/self-help groups.

-ADMH will cover the cost for the training, hotel accommodations, and meals.
-ADMH does not reimburse for your time during the 40 hour training.
+ADMH will cover the cost of the training, hotel accommodations, and meals.
+ADMH does not reimburse for your time during the 40-hour training.
 Attendees must adhere to the personnel rules and guidelines of the training.
 In order to retain certification, Certified Recovery Support Specialists (CRSS) must earn 16 Continuing Education Units (CEUs) each calendar year following the year they pass the CRSS exam.

-If you qualify and are interested in becoming a Certified Recovery Support Specialist, please click here.
+If you qualify and are interested in becoming a Certified Recovery Support Specialist, please fill out and return an application.
 Submissions may be emailed or mailed to ADMH as indicated on the last page of the application.